rust-lang/book/nostarch/chapter01.md

 ### Writing and Running a Rust Program

 Next, make a new source file and call it *main.rs*.
 Rust files always end with the *.rs* extension.
-If you’re using more than one word in your filename, use an underscore to separate them.
+If you’re using more than one word in your filename, convention is to use an underscore to separate them.
 For example, use *hello_world.rs* rather than *helloworld.rs*.